Del Rubio Triplets: Biography

-The Del Rubio Triplets were born as Edith, Elena, and Mildred Boyd on August 23, 1921, in the Panama Canal Zone.
+The Del Rubio Triplets were born as Edith ("Eadie"), Elena, and Mildred Boyd on August 23, 1921, in the Panama Canal Zone.
 They were of Scottish, English, and Spanish descent, and were also direct descendants of Pocahontas through the Bolling family lineage.
 Their grandfather was Rolfe Emerson Bolling, and their great aunt was Edith Bolling Galt Wilson, the wife of United States President Woodrow Wilson.
 The girls grew up in the Panama Canal Zone and Washington, D.C.
 They had one older sister Lola Boyd, who died in 1992.

+As the Boyd Triplets, they appeared in the musical, "The Duchess Misbehaves," a play by A.P.
+Waxman, that premiered in 1946 at the Adelphi Theater in New York City.

 Their stage name comes from the color they dyed their hair; the word "rubio" means "blonde" in Spanish.
 The girls never got married or had children because they didn't want to break up their act.
 They came up with their stage name The Del Rubio Triplets after their mother died from a stroke in 1965.
-The triplets were Christians.
+The triplets were Catholic.

 They first achieved fame in the U.S. in the 1950s, when they were popular night club performers, appearing often on television, including several Bob Hope programs on NBC.
 They appeared on Good Morning America and Late Night with David Letterman.

 Grammy-winning songwriter Allee Willis is credited with re-discovering the Del Rubio Triplets in 1985 and presenting them at her parties where they garnered much notable attention.
 Their biggest hits were cover versions of "Whip It" by Devo, "Neutron Dance" by The Pointer Sisters, "Ding-Dong!
 The Witch Is Dead" from The Wizard of Oz, "Walk Like an Egyptian" by The Bangles, "These Boots Are Made for Walkin'" by Nancy Sinatra, and "Hey Jude" by The Beatles.
 They released three albums Three Gals Three Guitars, Whip It, and Jingle Bells: Christmas with the Del Rubio Triplets.
 In 1999 they released their compilation album Del Rubio Triplets Anthology three years after Eadie died.